dotnet/docs-maui/docs/get-started/first-app.md

     :::image type="content" source="media/first-app/vsmac/android-sdk-license-acceptance.png" alt-text="Accept the Android SDK license.":::

-    Wait for Visual Studio 2022 for Mac 17.4 Preview to download the Android SDK:
+    Wait for Visual Studio 2022 for Mac to download the Android SDK:

-01. In the Visual Studio 2022 for Mac toolbar (CHECK IT'S CALLED THIS), change the debug target to **Android Emulator**:
+01. In the Visual Studio 2022 for Mac toolbar, change the debug target to **Android Emulator**:

     :::image type="content" source="media/first-app/vsmac/android-emulator-debug-target.png" alt-text="Set the Android emulator as the debug target.":::

-01. In the Visual Studio 2022 for Mac toolbar, press the **Start** button (the triangular button that resembles a Play button) to build the app and attempt to launch it:
+01. In the Visual Studio 2022 for Mac toolbar, press the **Play** button to build the app and attempt to launch it:

     :::image type="content" source="media/first-app/vsmac/android-emulator-run.png" alt-text="Build and launch the app in an Android emulator.":::